 Ayan feels pity to see his grandfather living a lonely life, on the other hand mesmerizes to see his diaries of his early days like youth and all.
 Gradually, Ayan being too sophisticated by the urban grooming comes to term with life when he begins gelling with the old man.
 As the diaries begin unfolding, more and more narration about the father-son relationship resurfaces and of course also about love and other rite of passages obligatory in life.
 In a nutshell, the story shuttles between today and yesterday.

 Through the diaries Ayan comes to know about the real villainous nature of his father, Jairaj.
 The kind of treatment his grandfather received from Jairaj in fact actuates Ayan to hate his father.
 His father is shown quite greedy and mean in the guise of being ambitious.
 Jairaj gets his comeuppance when he finds that in the will he is not included, rather it goes to Ayan and others.
 Other than Gopal Shankar, Rohini too is a very touching character in the novel.
-When the old man, Gopal Shankar passed away she says that, “When dear ones passed away, we love them more and remember them in our heart like hundred little flames.
+When the old man, Gopal Shankar passes away she says that, “When dear ones pass away, we love them more and remember them in our heart like a hundred little flames".